One Planet Development in Wales

 The Welsh Government has said that it wants to be more sustainable, by reducing its ‘ecological footprint’ to a level that’s fair compared to the rest of the planet’s population and resources.

-Spearheading this approach is the notion of One Planet Development.
+Spearheading this approach for individuals and households is the notion of One Planet Development.